mako-framework/docs/01_getting_started/02_configuration.md

 | Type::JSON_AS_OBJECT | Casts a valid JSON object to an object            |
 | Type::JSON_AS_ARRAY  | Casts a valid JSON object to an associative array |

-> Note: If the value is "uncastable" then `null` or the specified default value will be returned instead.
+> Note: If the value cannot be cast to the requested type, `null` or the specified default value will be returned instead.

 --------------------------------------------------------